Cerebrospinal Fluid (CSF) Leak

 Cerebrospinal Fluid Leak Treatments

-Depending on the cause of the leak, symptoms may resolve on their own.
-Your doctor may recommend bed rest, drinking more fluids, increasing your caffeine intake, and taking pain relievers.
+Depending on the cause of the leak, symptoms may resolve on their own with time and rest.
+Your doctor may recommend bed rest, drinking more fluids, increasing your caffeine intake, or taking pain relievers.

-If your symptoms do not improve with conservative treatments, your doctor may suggest an epidural blood patch.
-This procedure involves injecting your own blood into the area around the spinal cord to seal off the leak.
-Surgery may be needed to repair the leak in some instances.
+If your symptoms do not improve with conservative treatments, your doctor may suggest imaging and an epidural blood patch.
+This procedure involves injecting your own blood into the epidural space around the spinal cord to help your body heal the leak.

 How common is a cerebrospinal fluid leak?

 CSF leaks are rare.
-They occur at a rate of approximately five cases for every 100,000 people, though this number is thought to be an underestimate.
+They occur at a rate of approximately two to five cases for every 100,000 people, though this number is thought to be an underestimate.